coreruleset/fake-bot-plugin/README.md

 Using default CRS configuration, this request should end with status 403 with the following message in the log:

 `ModSecurity: Warning.
 Fake Bot Plugin: Detected fake Googlebot. [file "/path/plugins/fake-bot-after.conf"] [line "27"] [id "9504110"] [msg "Fake bot detected: Googlebot"] [data "Matched Data: googlebot found within REQUEST_HEADERS:User-Agent: googlebot"] [severity "CRITICAL"] [ver "fake-bot-plugin/1.0.0"] [tag "application-multi"] [tag "language-multi"] [tag "platform-multi"] [tag "attack-bot"] [tag "capec/1000/225/22/77/13"] [tag "PCI/6.5.10"] [tag "paranoia-level/1"] [hostname "localhost"] [uri "/"] [unique_id "YebRag1XU2Ir-Zmt0Zlo2wAAAAA"]`

+If you are running with a higher Anomaly Threshold, you probably won't be blocked, but the alert message will still be there.

 ## License